ElektraInitiative/libelektra/doc/decisions/0a_delayed/global_validation.md

   2. first do `kdbGet` on the `spec:/`-namespace
   3. then calculate which backends are needed
   4. then fetch all backends as needed
 - split loops in `kdbGet` not only according placements but also according namespace (get spec first)

 ## Decision

+Implementation delayed after 1.0.

-Not supported, admins/maintainers need to stay with their spec within what applications request by `kdbGet`.
+For now, the specification can only refer to what applications request by `kdbGet`.

 ## Rationale

-- it is too expensive to always load all keys (@mpranj: is this true?)
 - problems in implementing to always get everything
-- it makes the parameter to `kdbGet` basically useless
+- it would make the parameter `parentKey` to `kdbGet` useless

 ## Implications